Gas supply by Gazprom for Europe through Ukraine totals 41.2 mcm via Sudzha

-"Gazprom supplies Russian gas for transit through Ukrainian territory in the volume confirmed by the Ukrainian side via the Sudzha gas pumping station - 41.2 mln cubic meters as of June 13.
+"Gazprom supplies Russian gas for transit through Ukrainian territory in the volume confirmed by the Ukrainian side via the Sudzha gas pumping station - 41.2 mln cubic meters as of June 14.
 The request for the Sokhranovka gas pumping station has been rejected," he said.
-On Monday, June 12, the pumping equaled 42.3 mln cubic meters.
+On Tuesday, June 13, the pumping rate also equaled 41.2 mln cubic meters.

 The transit line through Ukraine remains the only route to supply Russian gas to western and central European countries.
 The pumping through Nord Stream has been fully suspended.